 - Multipurpose Kit

-It consists of 85 essential medical supplies for emergencies but still very lightweight.
+It consists of 85 essential medical supplies for emergencies but is still very lightweight.

-It can be used at home, in institutions and in the outdoors.
+It can be used at home, in institutions, and in outdoors.

-It consists of items such as bigger, stronger metal scissors, tweezers among many others.
+It consists of items such as bigger, stronger metal scissors, and tweezers among many others.

-These kits are manufactured using high-quality FDA approved facility.
+These kits are manufactured using a high-quality FDA-approved facility.

 If you are not satisfied with the kit, it can either be replaced or your money is given back to you.

 “For Car Kitchen Camping Travel Office Sports and Home.”